-12.04 Any concern that an employee has should be discussed in the first instance with their manager or someone else with authority in the area.
+- 12.4 Any concern that an employee has should be discussed in the first instance with their manager or someone else with authority in the area. - Grievance

-Grievance

-12.05 Grievances are concerns, problems or complaints that employees raise with their employers about their work, working conditions or relationships with colleagues or managers.
+Grievances are concerns, problems or complaints that employees raise with their employers about their work, working conditions or relationships with colleagues or managers.
 Grievances may be raised informally or formally with the employee' immediate manager.

-Fraud, corruption or other unlawful conduct
+• Fraud, corruption or other unlawful conduct

-- 12.06 If an employee is concerned that the actions of another employee or contractor might represent an unlawful act, they should raise their concerns (and can do so anonymously) with one of the following:
+If an employee is concerned that the actions of another employee or contractor might represent an unlawful act, they should raise their concerns (and can do so anonymously) with one of the following:

-- (i) Director of Audit, Fraud, Risk and Insurance
+- o Director of Audit, Fraud, Risk and Insurance

-- (ii) Head of Fraud
+- o Head of Fraud

-- (iii) Director of HR
+- o Director of HR

-- (iv) Monitoring Officer
+- o Monitoring Officer